cdsittampalam/documentation/docs/Partner API.md

 ### Add to Headers

-Once you have generated the API key, you add the API key to the headers to connect to your environment of choice.
-The Partner API is currently set up for the demo and server environments.
+Once you have generated the API key, you add the API key to the HTTP headers to allow you to connect to URLs in the desired environments.
+The Partner API can be set up in on demo or server environments.
-The Swagger UI allows you to choose an environment and add the API key.
-For the server or Live environment, you need to generate a public and private key combination to use with the API key.
-However for the demo environment, using the API key on its own is sufficient.
+The Swagger UI allows you to choose an environment and add the API key, which populates the headers.
+For the server or Live environment, you need to generate, in addition to the API key, a public key that is signed by a private key.
+For the demo environment, only the API key is needed.

+Demo Environment

+1. Access the Partner API at https://partner-api.qredo.network/.
+2. Choose a URL.
+   - Copy the following URL to the address bar: (https://demo-api.qredo.net/api/v1/p) or
+   - Select **https://demo-api.qredo.net(BasePath) - Demo Server** from the server list.
+3. Click Authorise.
+4. Paste the generated API key in the box.

+The header format for requests in the demo environment must contain the API key.
+All request bodies should have content type 'application/json'.

+The following is an example request header in cURL format:

+``
+curl -X GET "https://demo-api.qredo.net/api/v1/p/company/1f4s2r1NG4E1gZmoeXQBJo9MAww" -H "accept: application/json" -H "X-API-KEY: eyJrZXlfaWQiOiJBek13cFhDNFVoQWhwUSIsImtleSI6Im9GX0ZKUGthT25FdTd1VEU0czR1VDBrd3hqajgxUWJkRDhaOE9vXzhZdlUifQ"
+``